willbelr/qtpad/README.md

 - Ctrl+Shift+Minus: Decrease font or image size

 # Dependencies
-- Require Python 3+, Qt5 with svg package enabled
+- Require Python 3 with Qt5 packages, including qt5-svg and python-pyqt5 (python3-pyqt5 on debian)
 - Made on Linux, might work on other platforms
 - Only tested with Openbox and tint2, please report any problem :)